 Where to Find the Best Ngohiong

-I personally love the spicy lechon from Cebu’s Original Lechon Belly.
+I love the spicy lechon from Cebu’s Original Lechon Belly.
 My friends would pair them up with Puso (cooked rice in woven coconut leaves ) and atchara (pickled papaya).

 Where to Find the Best Lechon

 Dried pusit is another must-try Cebu Delicacy.
 It’s sun-dried squid packed and sold in the market.
-They can be pretty expensive when you buy in packs.
-The most cheapest can be bought in Bantayan, but they are also available in Taboan, Cebu.
+They can be pretty expensive when you buy them in packs.
+The cheapest can be bought in Bantayan, but they are also available in Taboan, Cebu.

 Where to Find the Best Dried Pusit

 You’ll be tempted to buy dried pusit in the supermarket.
 But they are more expensive than elsewhere.
 If you can, you may buy some cheap and equally delicious pusit at the Taboan Public Market.

 The dried danggit is the same as the danggit lamayo we’ve tasted in Coron.
 Like the dried pusit, the cheapest can be bought in Coron but there are available dried danggit at Taboan, Cebu too.